shellspec/shellspec/README.md

 Installation with [basher](https://github.com/basherpm/basher)

-**The officially supported version is shellspec 0.19.1 and later.**
+**The officially supported version is ShellSpec 0.19.1 and later.**

 ```console
 # Install from master branch